socphoenix/Period_Underground/README.md

 # Period_Underground
-THIS IS A WORK IN PROGRESS.
-CODE IS NOT READY TO DEPLOY.

 Period Tracker that keeps all data on device
 This app is a basic QT 6.3 app that works on Windows and Android.
 It should also compile for Linux and macOS using QT Creator open source editions.
 The app works to locally store period data and estimate when the next period will be.
 It does not track fertility, and should not be used as a way to track the Rythm method, Natural Family Planning, or other forms of birth control to prevent pregnancy.
 It is released under the GNU Public License V3.